ohohlfeld/itc36/old subpages/travelgrant.md

 ## Application Requirements

-The application from the student should provide:
+The application should provide:

-- A concise CV (possibly in European format)
+- A concise CV.
 - A letter stating why he/she wants to attend ITC 36 and how he/she would benefit from it.
 Students presenting at the PhD workshop should explicitly mention this in the letter.
-- The letter should be kept to a maximum of one page.
+The letter should be kept to a maximum of one page.
-- Contact information of the student’s advisor must also be reported.
+- In case of fulltime students the application should further include a letter from the advisor explaining why the applicant would benefit from attending ITC36 as well as how he/she could contribute to the conference.

-The application, letter, and CV must be sent to:
+The application, letter, and CV should be included in one pdf with font size 10 and must be submitted via [Easychair](https://easychair.org/conferences?conf=itc36tg).

-- **Theo Benson**: [theophilus [at] cmu [dot] edu](mailto:theophilus@cmu.edu)
-- **Jacek Rak**: [jrak [at] pg [dot] edu [dot] pl](mailto:jrak@pg.edu.pl)

 ## Responsibilities of Selected Students

 If selected, the student is expected to:

 - Attend ITC 36 and the PhD workshop.
-- Provide feedback within two weeks after the conference, either as a short video or a two-page report highlighting the benefits of attending the conference.
+- Provide feedback within two weeks after the conference, either as a short video or a two-page report highlighting the benefits of attending the conference with specific focus on:
-- Highlight the impact on their own research, overall technical knowledge increase, and technical exchanges and potential collaboration with other attendees.
+	- impact on their own research
+	- overall technical knowledge increase
+	- technical exchanges and potential collaboration with other attendees

 ## Important Dates